Last Revised December, 2022

 Sharing your Personal Data

 We will only share your Personal Data with third parties in the ways that are described in this Privacy Statement.
-None of these disclosures constitute “sales” of your Personal Data, and we do not otherwise sell your Personal Data.
+None of these disclosures constitute “sales” of your Personal Data (particularly under the CA Acts), and we do not otherwise sell your Personal Data.

 Service Providers, Sub-Processors and Third Parties